comprna/ORQAS/README.md

 	    + [validateORF](#3.4-validateorf)

+This software is distributed under the MIT license

 ## Overview

 **ORQAS** includes a modified pipeline for isoform quantification based on [Ribomap](https://github.com/Kingsford-Group/ribomap) pipeline ([Wang et al. 2016](https://academic.oup.com/bioinformatics/article/32/12/1880/1744291)) and **ORQAStoolkit**, a set of additional tools for abundance calculation and other utilities.